Frequently Asked Questions

 We are a Texas and Parker County History museum.
 Featuring permanent exhibits on Early Settlements in Texas, Cattle Drives, Native American Life in Parker County, and Mary Martin & Larry Hagman.

 What is the cost to visit the Doss?

 The museum is FREE to visit.
 However, if you would like a guided tour there is a per person fee.
 Please contact Guest Services at (817) 599-6168 for Fall 2021 pricing and to schedule your guided tour today!

 Yes, the main entrance to the Museum is accessible for people with disabilities and handicap parking is available on the right (or north) side of the building for easy access.
 There is also a ramp available next to the stairs.

 Groups with special needs may contact the Doss at 817-599-6168 to inquire about the possibility of adapting a current Museum tour to meet their needs.

 Does the Doss have Facility Rental space?

-Yes, we have 3 beautiful event spaces available for rent.
-Two indoor spaces - Heritage Hall and the Vandagriff Room.
-Heritage Hall is our reception hall and seats up to 250 guests depending on the type of event you are hosting.
-The Vandagriff Room is our spacious classroom which seats up to 50 guests.
-For inquiries on price and availability please contact Ciara Draizin, our Events & Marketing Manager at (817)599-6168
+Yes, we have 2 beautiful event spaces available for rent.
+One indoor space - Heritage Hall, and one outdoor space - The Grove at The Doss.
+Heritage Hall is our reception hall and seats up to 200 guests depending on the type of event you are hosting.
+For inquiries on price and availability please contact our Events & Marketing Manager at (817)599-6168

 Does the Doss offer Education Programs?